 Looking to change up the pace and head indoors?
 Dillon is home to Summit County's only bowling center.
-Lakeside Bowl is located in the heart of Ski Country with 18 lanes, a video arcade, snack bar, lounge with a big screen TV and full bar.
+Lakeside Bowl is located in the heart of Ski Country with 18 lanes, a video arcade, snack bar, lounge with a big screen TV and a full bar.
 Dillon also offers Skyline Cinema 8, it’s the best theatre experience possible with small town customer service along with big city technology and fresh popcorn daily!

 Dillon Farmers Market

 Enjoy the harvests at one of the best farmers markets in the high country.
 And please remember to leave your four-legged friends at home.
 Because of all the yummy food, this is a No Pet Event.
 Live entertainment from 10:30am- 1pm.